StephenJD/Life-For-Liberia/static/en/01_Apprentice-Training/03_Discipleship Landmarks/Discipleship Landmarks_m.md

 How can Christians hide their light?

-Will you start GG's for children?

-Will you celebrate the Lord's Supper with your neighbours over a proper meal?

-Will you go through each of these stories in your GG?

-### Missional Community
+### Missional Community (MC)

-Missional Communities are a biblical way to get involved in your community so that you can multiply obedient disciples of Jesus.
-Will you start a Missional Community with your neighbours?
+Missional Communities (MC’s) help us be salt and light in our communities.
+They are open to anyone who wants to come.

-The stories above give you the basic ingredients of a Missional Community
+The stories above give you the basic ingredients of a Missional Community:

 -   Gathering your neighbours to a meal, celebrating Jesus' life, death and resurrection.
 -   Welcoming "sinners" and children.
 -   Discussing and planning ways to bless and improve your community.
--   Starting up GG's for the members of the community, including the children.
+-   Starting up GG's for members of the community, including the children.

+Will you start a Missional Community with your neighbours?

-If anyone in your Missional Community has difficulty with the idea of Breaking Bread over a meal with un-baptised people, go through the N-Path training called "Breaking Bread" (you can find this at <https://kingdom-apprentices.net/en/01_apprentice-training/09_new-wineskins/n6-breaking-bread_new-wineskins_m/> or ask your mentor for a copy).
+If anyone in your Missional Community has difficulty with the idea of Breaking Bread over a meal with un-baptised people, go through the N-Path training called "Breaking Bread" (you can find this at <https://kingdom-apprentices.net/en/01_apprentice-training/09_new-wineskins/n6-breaking-bread_new-wineskins_m/> or ask your trainer for a copy).

 Here are some other suggestions:

 -   Before the meal, tell a bible story.
 -   During the meal encourage people to discuss the story.
--   Towards the end of the meal, remind people that you are celebrating Jesus life, death and resurrection, and His presence with you today.
+-   Towards the end of the meal, remind people that you are celebrating Jesus’ life, death and resurrection, and His presence with you today.
 Raise your cups to Jesus.
 Someone can pray a prayer of thanks to Jesus and blessing on the gathering.
 -   After the meal start discussing community needs and plan how the group can take action to help.
 -   Don't let your Missional Community look like a "church service" or a bible-study.
 It should look more like a family gathering and be lively and fun and engaging.
 Arrange chairs in circles, not rows like a church!
 -   If you have unbelievers present, ask them how they think God may be working in their own lives.
 Ask them what they can do to cooperate with God and suggest they join a GG or a Discovery Group.
 -   How can your MC multiply?
 Is everyone in a GG?
 Can your MC start a Discovery Group?
 Or launch another MC nearby or in another community?
 -   Before you end, plan when and where you will have your next MC gathering (aim to meet every week).

-# D13 Multiplying Your Life
+# D15 Multiplying Your Life

 This is the final training in the D-Path: **D**iscipleship Landmarks.